-We have historically financed our operations (not including acquisitions) and working capital through net cash from operating activities.
-As of September 30, 2022, we had \$3.5 million of cash and cash equivalents and available borrowing capacity of \$90.0 million under our Senior Secured Credit Facility, subject to the financial covenants.
-We usually minimize cash balances by making payments on our revolving credit facility to minimize borrowings and interest expense.
-As of September 30, 2022, we had borrowings outstanding of \$185.0 million under the Senior Secured Credit Facility.
+We have historically financed our operations and working capital through net cash from operating activities.
+As of September 30, 2023, we had \$3.1 million of cash and cash equivalents and available borrowing capacity of \$177.5 million under our 2023 Senior Secured Credit Facility, subject to the financial covenants.
+We usually minimize cash balances by making payments on our revolving line of credit to minimize borrowings and interest expense.
+As of September 30, 2023, we had borrowings outstanding of \$272.5 million under the 2023 Senior Secured Credit Facility.
+For additional information about our 2023 Senior Secured Credit Facility, see the section entitled "- 2023 Senior Secured Credit Facility" below.

 Our primary cash needs are to fund working capital requirements, invest in our technology infrastructure, fund acquisitions and related contingent consideration, make scheduled principal and interest payments on our outstanding indebtedness and pay tax distributions to members.
-We historically have had positive cash flow provided by operations.
-We currently expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under the Senior Secured Credit Facility will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for at least the next twelve months and foreseeable future.
+We consistently have positive cash flow provided by operations and expect that our cash flow from operations, current cash and cash equivalents and available borrowing capacity under the 2023 Senior Secured Credit Facility will be sufficient to fund our operations and planned capital expenditures and to service our debt obligations for at least the next twelve months and foreseeable future.
+Our growth strategy includes acquisitions.
+We expect to fund acquisitions through a combination of net cash from operating activities, borrowings under our 2023 Senior Secured Credit Facility and through the issuance of equity and debt securities.
+As a holding company, we depend on distributions or loans from i3 Verticals, LLC to access funds earned by our operations.
+The covenants contained in the 2023 Senior Secured Credit Facility may restrict i3 Verticals, LLC's ability to provide funds to i3 Verticals, Inc.

-Our liquidity profile reflects our completed offering in February 2020 of an aggregate principal amount of \$138.0 million in 1.0% Exchangeable Senior Notes due 2025, with substantially all the proceeds being used to pay down outstanding borrowings under our Senior Secured Credit Facility, as well as our September 2020 Public Offering as described below under the heading "Follow-on Offerings."
+Our liquidity profile reflects our completed offering in February 2020 of an aggregate principal amount of \$138.0 million in 1.0% Exchangeable Senior Notes due 2025, with substantially all the proceeds being used to pay down outstanding borrowings under our Prior Senior Secured Credit Facility.
 During the year ended September 30, 2020, we repurchased \$21.0 million in aggregate principal amount of the Exchangeable Notes for an aggregate purchase price of approximately \$17.4 million.
 We recorded a loss on retirement of debt of \$2.3 million due to the carrying value exceeding the fair value of the repurchased portion of the Exchangeable Notes at the dates of repurchases.
 We may elect from time to time to purchase our outstanding debt in open market purchases, privately negotiated transactions or otherwise.
 Any such debt repurchases will depend upon prevailing market conditions, our liquidity requirements, contractual restrictions, applicable securities law and other factors.

-Our Senior Secured Credit Facility, as amended, requires us to maintain a consolidated interest coverage ratio not less than 3.00 to 1.00, a total leverage ratio not exceeding 5.00 to 1.00 and a consolidated senior secured leverage ratio not exceeding 3.25 to 1.00, provided that for each of the four fiscal quarters immediately following a qualified acquisition, the total leverage ratio and the consolidated senior secured leverage ratio would increase by up to 0.25, subject to certain limitations.
-As of September 30, 2022, we were in compliance with these covenants with a consolidated interest coverage ratio, total leverage ratio and consolidated senior leverage ratio of 8.17x, 3.68x and 2.24x, respectively.
-Although we believe our liquidity position remains strong, there can be no assurance that we will be able to raise additional funds, in the form of debt or equity, or to amend our Senior Secured Credit Facility on terms acceptable to us, if at all, even if we determined such actions were necessary in the future.
+Our 2023 Senior Secured Credit Facility, as amended, requires us to maintain a consolidated interest coverage ratio not less than 3.0 to 1.0 and total leverage ratio not exceeding 5.0 to 1.0.
+As of September 30, 2023, we were in compliance with these covenants with a consolidated interest coverage ratio and total leverage ratio of 4.39x and 3.77x, respectively.
+Although we believe our liquidity position remains strong, there can be no assurance that we will be able to raise additional funds, in the form of debt or equity, or to amend our 2023 Senior Secured Credit Facility on terms acceptable to us, if at all, even if we determined such actions were necessary in the future.